AnaLanda/jv-online-store/README.md

 ## Project Structure
 The project has an N-tier structure and consists of the database layer, the DAO layer for interaction with the database, the service layer which contains the business logic, and the presentation layer.
 Servlets are used to receive and respond to client requests; filters control access to the store's functionality; and the presentation layer is implemented with JSP and Bootstrap.
-The DAO layer includes two implementations - one for the JDBC, which is used for work with a database; and one where data is stored locally in Lists.
+The DAO layer includes two implementations - one for the JDBC, which is used for interaction with the database; and one where data is stored locally in Lists.
 This project also includes custom-made annotations and an injector, which utilizes Reflection API.

 ## Technologies Used